jflorian/doubledog-koji/README.md

 tasks.

 ##### `login_timeout`
 Automatically logout users after this many hours.
-The default is 72 hours.
+The default is `72` hours.

 ##### `packages`
 An array of package names needed for the Koji Web installation.

 ##### `theme`
 Name of the web theme that Koji is to use.
-Content under `/usr/share/koji-web/static/themes/$theme` will be used instead of the normal files under `/usr/share/koji-web/static/`.
+Content under `'/usr/share/koji-web/static/themes/$theme'` will be used instead of the normal files under `'/usr/share/koji-web/static/'`.
 Any absent files will fall back to the normal files.
-This module provides only the configuration to use `theme` and provides nothing to actually install `theme`.
+This module provides only the configuration to use *theme* and provides nothing to actually install *theme*.

 ### Defined types